FredericoOwen/yantochandra.github.io/content/authors/admin/_index.md

 ### About me ##

-I am a computer physicist in soft matter and fluids at interfaces, working at the LIPhy institute in Grenoble, France.
+I am a computational physicist specializing in soft matter and fluids at interfaces, working at the LIPhy institute in Grenoble, France.
+In parallel, I serve as the Scientific Secretary of Section 08 of the National Committee.

 <a href="https://github.com/simongravelle" target="_blank" style="float: right">
   <img src="https://raw.githubusercontent.com/simongravelle/simongravelle.github.io/refs/heads/main/static/img/water-in-polymer.png" alt="Water in polymer - molecular dynamics" width="200">